DataCanvasIO/HyperTS/docs/en_US/source/contents/0300_dataformat.rst

 Expected Data Format
 #####################

 Time series data, or Time-stamped data, is a sequence of measurement data with respect to their time of occurrence.
 For any types of machine learning time series tasks, getting the correct data format is important.
-Below, we will introduce how to generate the correct time series data format based on different tasks.
+Below, we illustrate the correct time series data format based on different tasks.

 Time Series Forecasting